onfido/framed-web-sdk/README.md

 # Framed Web SDK

-The web sdk is a library that can be bootstrapped with a set of parameters and renders a user interface to capture document and face information from an applicant.
+The Onfido [Web SDK](https://github.com/onfido/onfido-sdk-ui) is a library that can be bootstrapped with a set of parameters in order to render a user interface to ensure the correct capture and upload of applicant information, such as identity documents, selfie photos and videos.

-It's running in the context of a 3rd party and therefore updating to the latest version is out of control of Onfido.
-The framed Web SDK is an idea to host a small javascript that bootstraps the web sdk in an iframe.
-The iframe will be hosted by onfido, so we can deliver the latest version of the SDK to the customers without any change on their end.
+The Web SDK runs in the context of a 3rd party, meaning that customers are responsible for updating to the latest versions as they are released.

+The framed Web SDK is an idea for Onfido to host a small javascript that bootstraps the Web SDK in an iframe.
+Because this iframe is hosted by Onfido, we can deliver the latest version of the SDK to customers without any required changes on their side.
+`

 # How to use it
 ## Embedding and initialization

 1. Embed the client javascript, `<script src="https://assets.onfido.com/web-sdk-client/client.js"></script>` in your html page.
-Do not deliver this javascript by yourself, as we ensure it's always up to date and delivered fast via a cdn.
+Do not deliver this javascript yourself, as we ensure it's always up to date and delivered fast via a CDN.
-2. call `const handle = Onfido.init(parameter)` with an object.
-All parameters documented [here](https://github.com/onfido/onfido-sdk-ui#6-initialize-the-sdk) are supported.
+2. Call `const handle = Onfido.init(parameter)` with an object to initialise the SDK.
+All supported parameters are documented [here](https://github.com/onfido/onfido-sdk-ui#6-initialize-the-sdk).

-## custom css
+## Custom css

-As we run the sdk within an iframe to secure your applicants most, you can style the content in the iframe to your needs by passing custom css via the `css` parameter.
+As we run the SDK within an iframe to verify your applicants, you can style the content in the iframe to suit your needs by passing custom css via the `css` parameter.

-## tearing down
+## Tearing down

 To tear down the sdk, use the handle object returned from the `Onfido.init` method and call `handle.tearDown()` to remove the SDK from your webpage.

 # Modes of operation
-## static
+## Static

-This is the old way of the web sdk, where the parameters and steps are pre-assigned and there is no workflow evaluated behind the scenes.
-Use this mode, if you do not have access to studio.
+This is the standard method for Web SDK [integrations](https://github.com/onfido/onfido-sdk-ui#6-initialize-the-sdk), where the parameters and steps are pre-assigned and there is no workflow evaluated behind the scenes.
+Use this static mode if you do not have access to [Onfido Studio](https://developers.onfido.com/guide/onfido-studio-product).

-For this mode at least a [SDK token](https://github.com/onfido/onfido-sdk-ui#3-generate-an-sdk-token) needs to be passed as `token` in the parameter object.
+At a minimum, you will need to pass an [SDK token](https://github.com/onfido/onfido-sdk-ui#3-generate-an-sdk-token) in the `token` parameter object:

 ```js
 window.handle = Onfido.init({